linmasaki/KendoNET.DynamicLinq/README.md

 ```

 ## Known Issues
-When server side filterable options is enabled and apply a query with filter condition that contains datetime type column, then EntityFramework Core would throw a exception  `System.Data.SqlClient.SqlException (0x80131904): Conversion failed when converting date and/or time from character string`.
+When server-side filterable options are enabled and apply a query with filter condition that contains DateTime type column, then EntityFramework Core would throw an exception  `System.Data.SqlClient.SqlException (0x80131904): Conversion failed when converting date and/or time from character string`.
 The error is caused by a known issue in some old EntityFramework Core versions.
-The workaround is adding `datetime` value to related column in DbContext. e.g.
+The workaround is adding `datetime` value to the related column in DbContext. e.g.

 ```c#
 public class MyContext : DbContext